Security Model

 Libraries used

 We don’t roll our own crypto.
-We use audited Rust crates:
+We use standard, widely-reviewed Rust crates:

 argon2— Key derivation (Password Hashing Competition)chacha20poly1305— Authenticated encryption (RFC 8439)ed25519-dalek— Digital signatures